ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

   : Computing metrics are the metrics that come specifically from the computing side of the system as distinct from other metrics that may be used in a CATS system, such as the metrics from network side.

 Service:
-  : An offering that is made available by a provider by orchestrating a set of resources (networking, compute, storage, etc.).
+  : An offering that is made available by a service provider by orchestrating a set of resources (networking, compute, storage, etc.).
-  : Which and how these resources are used is part of the service logic which is internal to the provider.
+  : Which and how these resources are used is part of the service logic which is internal to the service provider.
 For example, these resources may be:

     * Exposed by one or multiple processes.
     * Provided by virtual instances, physical, or a combination thereof.